 First impressions by potential employers are subconscious and judgmental so we want to show our guests how to make maximum impact at first sight with a message that says, "I'm a confident, professional woman and you need me on your team!"

-Like most military women, I spent a lot of time in my fatigues wearing a sports bra and my hair tied up and ultimately, worn short.
-My first job in 1982 was working in a large tanker maintenance squadron occupied mostly by men but my experience was nothing short of amazing.
-I was young, single and ready for the challenge.
-I've always been competitive so my goal was to move up as fast as I could -- I volunteered for everything with the hopes of being noticed by leadership, I furthered my education, worked with a mentor and made it to the Senior NCO ranks as a First Sergeant However, throughout those years, I lost a bit of my femininity, I learned to hide my emotions and admittedly, I lost a lot of myself along the way as well.
+Like most military women, I spent a lot of time in my battle dress wearing a sports bra and my hair tied up.
+My first job in 1982 was working in a large tanker maintenance squadron occupied mostly by men and I can honestly say that my experience was truly amazing, credited to great leaders and family men George R. Mouwdy and Oscar Culp, RIP.
+I've always been competitive so my goal was to move up as fast as I could -- I volunteered, I for everything urthered my education, worked with a mentor and made it to the Senior NCO ranks as a First Sergeant However, throughout those years, I learned to hide my emotions and admittedly, I lost a bit of my femininity and a lot of myself along the way as well.

-Fast forward to my retirement in 2004: My transitioned to civilian life was rough and I felt disconnected and unprepared.
-I considered looking for a job but chose entrepreneurship instead and with the support of my family, I turned a part-time passion into a successful business in the wedding beauty industry.
+Fast forward to my retirement in 2004: My transition to civilian life was rough; I felt disconnected and unprepared.
+I actively looked for a job but the pay was not commensurate with my experience, skills and education.
+I finally chose entrepreneurship instead and with the support of my family, I turned a part-time passion into a successful business in the wedding beauty industry.

 Kelly Robertson, CEO & Founder #SBW